haymrpig/Boostcamp-AI-tech/논문/YOLOv4.md

 #### 8-2.
 Detection 문제

-- **S** : Eliminate grid sensitivity the equation bx = σ(tx)+ cx, by = σ(ty)+cy, where cx and cy are always whole numbers, is used in YOLOv3 for evaluating the object coordinates, therefore, extremely high tx absolute values are required for the bx value approaching the cx or cx + 1 values.
+- **S** : Eliminate grid sensitivity

+  the equation bx = σ(tx)+ cx, by = σ(ty)+cy, where cx and cy are always whole numbers, is used in YOLOv3 for evaluating the object coordinates, therefore, extremely high tx absolute values are required for the bx value approaching the cx or cx + 1 values.

   We solve this problem through multiplying the sigmoid by a factor exceeding 1.0, so eliminating the effect of grid on which the object is undetectable.

 - **M**: Mosaic data augmentation